MediaComem/comem-archioweb/README.md

 * General questions
   * What are we building, **in one sentence**?
-  * Why are we building that thing?
+  * Why are we building it?
-  * Who will use the thing we are building?
+  * Who will use it?
   * What is it called?
 * Specific questions
-  * How will we build that thing?
+  * How will we build it?
   * How will our team operate?
 Are there specific roles?
   * What are our different ressources?
   * What endpoints are we going to use?

-### Week 4
+**Divide and conquer**

+Even if you can't anticipate everything that you will need to complete for the project to work, try dividing the work into manageable tasks.

+For example, a task like *Implement authentication* could be divided in the following way:

+* Design the endpoints
+* Add password hashing to the user model
+* Implement token-generating endpoint
+* Implement token-based authorization middleware
+* Write tests
+* Refactor

+You can be as granular as you want in the way you divide and define tasks.
+You can then assign tasks to people in your team.

+**Weeks 4 to 7 will be almost wholly dedicated to the developement of your API.**

 ## References